What Happened to Skip-It? The Ankle Toy That Owned the 90s

 Why People Still Remember It

-It brings back memories of:
+It brings back:

-- sidewalks and driveways
+- sidewalks and driveways on a summer afternoon

-The Real Reason It Vanished
+The Real Reason It Faded

 It was built for a time when:

-- outdoor free play was more common
+- outdoor free play was a big part of kids’ daily routines

-- simple physical toys could dominate
+- simple physical toys could dominate holiday wish lists

 Frequently Asked Questions